Abhi4phy/Abhi4phy/README.md

-- 👋 Hi, I’m Abhishek Yadav
+# Hi there, I'm Abhishek Yadav 👋

+Welcome to my GitHub profile!

 - 👀 I’m interested in Computational Plasma Physics simulation.
-- 🌱 I’m currently learning Linux system and the Theoratical concepts of physics.
+- 🌱 I’m currently learning theoretical concepts of Plasma Physics.
+- </> Learning various programming languages such as Fortran, Python, C & C++ .
-- 📫 You can reach me by abhishek.yadav@cbs.ac.in
+- 📫 You can reach me at abhishek.yadav@cbs.ac.in

 <!---
 Abhi4phy/Abhi4phy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.